-The perceived significance of a stimulus for a subject.
-External significance is assigned to a question when it appears to differ from others based on appearance (e.g., is much longer or is read in a louder tone of voice).
-Internal significance is assigned to a question because of the subject's perception of the question's scope or content.
-The objective of a CQT examination is to make the external significance of relevant and comparison questions appear equal, and for their internal significance to vary.
-An innocent examinee would be expected to generate higher internal significance for the comparison questions, whereas the relevant questions would hold higher internal significance for the deceptive.
+The perceived significance of a stimulus to an organism, and is related to the concept of salience.
+Significant stimuli (those with signal value) can elicit physiological responses, and greater signal value corresponds with greater response magnitude.
+External significance is assigned to a stimulus when it appears to differ from others based on appearance.
+In polygraphy, this could be when a test question is much longer or is read in a louder tone of voice.
+Internal significance is assigned to a stimulus due to its meaning.
+An objective of a CQT examination is to make the external significance of relevant and comparison questions appear equal, and for their internal significance to vary.
+An innocent examinee would be expected to find higher internal significance in the comparison questions, whereas the relevant questions would hold higher internal significance for the deceptive.
+See: Handler & Honts (2007).